-Perhaps the best way to understand it is this: if you can live in the home safely and comfortably while you’re doing work, chances are it’s a little fixer job, not a full scale rehab.
-If you will have to go to great strides to inhabit a property before it’s more than halfway finished, it’s leaning towards a rehab.
+Perhaps the best way to understand it is this: if you can live in the home safely and comfortably while you’re doing work or if you fancy installing a green oak porch to make your house look nice, but your current porch is fine, then chances are it’s a little fixer job, not a full-scale rehab.
+If you have to go to great strides to inhabit a property before it’s more than halfway finished, it’s leaning towards a rehab.

 All of this goes to say that when you buy a home with the anticipation of doing work on it, there are risks associated with each.
 While the term fixer upper is pretty widely applied to homes that need renovation before they will be up to snuff for most buyers, the difference between something that needs a couple touches and something that needs its foundation redone is huge.
 The closer you tread towards the rehab side of the equation, the more risk and potential for expense comes with it (remember that Tom Hanks movie the “The Money Pit”?)
 When you’re shopping for any home, you should hire a professional inspector to come through and examine your property, and they should be able to give you an idea of what types of things may be wrong with your investment before you buy.

 When it comes to choosing a project house, should you go with something light or go the full rehab route?
+A large part of making this decision will involve considering whether or not you are investing in homes for rent or homes for living in yourself.
 First, consider your expectations.
 Once you know what your resources and level of commitment look like, you can start looking around for the investment that fits your wants and needs.